Barry Allen (DC Extended Universe): Director's cut

-During the battle under Gotham Harbor, Allen is more confident in his abilities.
-Prior to Kent's resurrection, Allen mistakes Stone's "no" for "go", charging up the Mother Box, and he is also shown crashing into Curry as the amnesiac Kent dodges an attack from him.
-Stone is also the one who discovers that Steppenwolf's base is in Russia, not Allen.
-During the final battle, Allen is assigned to provide an extra spark to help Stone pull apart the Mother Boxes.
+During the battle under Gotham Harbor, Barry is more confident in his abilities.
+Prior to Kent's resurrection, Barry mistakes Stone's "no" for "go", charging up the Mother Box, and he is also shown crashing into Curry as the amnesiac Kent dodges an attack from him.
+Stone is also the one who discovers that Steppenwolf's base is in Russia, not Barry.
+During the final battle, Barry is assigned to provide an extra spark to help Stone pull apart the Mother Boxes.
 He fails the first time around as he is shot by a parademon while charging up his speed, allowing the "Unity" time to form, which kills the team and begins destroying the Earth.
 However, after regaining his confidence and healing himself, he manages to enter the Speed Force, running faster than the speed of light to reverse time and save his teammates from annihilation.
 He assists Stone in separating the boxes, allowing the team to defeat and kill Steppenwolf.

-Following the battle, Allen enthusiastically remains part of the team and obtains an entry-level job with the Central City police department to his father's approval.
+Following the battle, Barry enthusiastically remains part of the team and obtains an entry-level job with the Central City police department to his father's approval.

 Life as a superhero

-In the intermittent years, Allen became one of the world's best known superheroes with his image and powers becoming ingrained into popular culture.
+In the intermittent years, Barry became one of the world's best known superheroes with his image and powers becoming ingrained into popular culture.

-At some point, Allen encountered another version of himself (played by Grant Gustin) in the Speed Force.
-The two have a brief exchange, discovering they are the same person from different universes, and that the second Barry Allen has adopted the moniker of "The Flash".
-Oblivious to the crisis the Flash is facing, Allen fades out from the Speed Force.
-This encounter led to Allen's own eventual adoption of the superhero moniker "The Flash."

-The vigilante Peacemaker claims to have met Allen, describing him as an 'unbearable d-bag'.
-Allen, alongside Prince, Kent and Curry, arrive to assist Peacemaker in fighting a group of parasitic aliens named The Butterflies, albeit too late, and are insulted by a frustrated and disdainful Peacemaker as a result.
+The vigilante Peacemaker claims to have met Barry, describing him as an "unbearable d-bag".
+In 2021, Barry, alongside Prince, Kent, and Curry, arrive to assist Peacemaker in fighting a group of parasitic aliens named The Butterflies, albeit too late, and are insulted by a frustrated and disdainful Peacemaker as a result.

-Shortly after, Allen's prototype suit was destroyed following a skirmish with the supervillain Girder.
-Following a series of training sessions in order for Allen to reach his full potential, Bruce Wayne created a new suit for him using nanotechnology in order for it to be carried around in a ring.
+Shortly after, Barry's prototype suit was destroyed following a skirmish with the supervillain Girder.
+Following a series of training sessions in order for Barry to reach his full potential, Bruce Wayne created a new suit for him using microcompression technology in order for it to be carried around in a ring.
+Barry later battles further rogues in metahuman Tar Pit and cyborg weapons dealer, the Top.